You are able to renew your licence, provide changes and have your photo taken at any Autopac agent.

 If your driver’s licence has been stolen and you report it to the police, you will receive a police incident number.
 There will be no charge to replace your driver’s licence if you provide this number to the Autopac agent or Service Centre.

 If you’ve lost your driver’s licence, there will be a $10 replacement charge ($15 for an Enhanced Driver’s Licence) that must be paid at the Autopac agent or Service Centre when you request a replacement licence.

 You are required to report changes in your name or address in person within 15 days to your Autopac agent or any Manitoba Public Insurance Service Centre.
 At that time, a new photo will be taken.

 For more information, visit or call your Autopac agent, or contact Manitoba Public Insurance at 204-985-7000 in the Winnipeg calling area or toll-free at 1-800-665-2410.

 Illegal use of driver’s licences

 You may be fined and your driver’s licence suspended if you misuse a driver’s licence.
 Examples of misuse include, but are not necessarily limited to:

-- providing false identification when applying for a driver’s licence or permit, or
+- providing false identification when applying for a driver’s licence or permit

-Please note: The Manitoba One Piece Driver’s Licence cannot be used to cross the U.S. border.
+Please note: The Manitoba one-piece driver’s licence cannot be used to cross the U.S. border.
 If you are seeking a licence to drive that you can also use to cross the U.S. border (by land or water only), the Manitoba Enhanced Driver’s Licence (EDL) is the right choice for you.
-Find out more about the EDL here.